Tubbz-alt/php-parser/README.md

 The grammar has only 1 component: `expressions`.

-That's the only high level construct the parser needs to parse an input string.
+That's the only high level construct the parser uses to parse an input string.

 <a name="c-2-3-1"></a>
 #### Expressions